-- 4.7.
-To be eligible as a Partner Organisation, an organisation cannot be: - a. an Eligible Organisation; - b. a controlled entity of any Eligible Organisation; or - c. an entity (for example a joint venture) where more than 50 per cent is owned by one or more Eligible Organisations. - 4.8.
-Each Partner Organisation must: - participate in the project for the project activity period unless otherwise approved by Us; - b. provide evidence of new or on-going collaboration directly with You and/or with an Other Eligible Organisation on the application; and - c. make a contribution of cash and/or in-kind and/or other material resources that is specific to the project, and having regard to the total cost of the project and not be part of a broader contribution to Your organisation or an Other Eligible Organisation. - 4.9.
-Partner Organisation cash contributions cannot: - a. be sourced from funds awarded or appropriated by the Commonwealth or an Australian State or Territory Government for the purposes of research, nor from funds previously used to leverage government research or research infrastructure funding; or - b. be a contribution to salaries for CIs and/or PIs on the application. - 4.10.
-Partner Organisations whose funds are appropriated predominantly from Commonwealth or Australian State or Territory Government funding sources for the purposes of research are restricted in their capacity to contribute to the required Partner Organisation contribution.
-Cash and/or in-kind contributions from Partner Organisation(s) of this type are only eligible to make up a maximum of 25 per cent of the required Partner Organisation contribution.
-This maximum of 25 per cent is the combined eligible contribution from Partner Organisations of this type, and is not the maximum per individual Partner Organisation of this type. - 4.11.
-Partner Organisation(s) whose funds are appropriated predominantly from Commonwealth or Australian State or Territory Government funding sources for the purposes of research can make combined contributions to the project over and above 25 per cent of the required Partner Organisation contribution, however these additional contributions are not eligible to make up part of the required Partner Organisation contribution.
+- 4.9.
+To be eligible as a Partner Organisation, an organisation cannot be: - a. an Eligible Organisation; - b. a controlled entity of any Eligible Organisation; or - c. an entity (for example a joint venture) where more than 50 per cent is owned by one or more Eligible Organisations. - 4.10.
+Each Partner Organisation must: - a. participate in the project for the project activity period unless otherwise approved by Us; and - b. make a contribution of cash and/or in-kind and/or other material resources that is specific to the project, and having regard to the total cost of the project and not be part of a broader contribution to Your organisation or an Other Eligible Organisation. - 4.11.
+Partner Organisation cash contributions cannot: - a. be sourced from funds awarded or appropriated by the Commonwealth or an Australian State or Territory Government for the purposes of the same research infrastructure as the application, nor from funds previously used to leverage government research or research infrastructure funding; or - b. be a contribution to salaries for CIs and/or PIs on the application.